SushanShakya/bloc_extension/README.md

 ---

 # Original Extension by Felangel
-## This modification included added functionality to New Cubit to reduce the boilerplate for get and post request
+## This modification included added functionality to 'New Cubit' to reduce the boilerplate for get and post request

 ## Overview